Skip to main content

 admin_pubkey: "0359A8F2CE1BEF95F583169B7DF053AA227A93B2652B0A9C22975FEED638032610"

-In the test section, we set the admin_pubkey to the same public key used for book_keeper.
+In the test section, set the admin_pubkey to match the public key used for book_keeper.

-Now, update the existing test_add_book function to use the book_keeper keypair:
+Now, update the existing test_add_book function to utilize the book_keeper keypair:

 src/test/book_review_test.rell